Becoming A Tattoo Artist

 Many tattoo artists worry that they won’t be able to do the job for life.
 That’s because tattooing full time can lead to debilitating ergonomic injuries.

 Just look at the way tattoo artists have to sit, lean, and contort themselves to ink a design on a customer’s skin.
-And then there’s the small motions they have to do over and over when handling the tattoo gun.
+Then there are the small motions they have to do over and over when handling the tattoo machine.

 It’s not unusual, then, for tattoo artists to develop back problems or succumb to repetitive motion injuries.